khalidmirzadev/flutter-automation/README.md

-# flutter-automation
+# automation_flutter

- Flexible setup that automates the integration of any selected package into an existing Flutter project.
+A new Flutter project.